Competition: Closed for 2014

-Candidates who do not meet Spanish language requirements will be eligible for six months of Spanish language training before the start of postgraduate courses.
-This language training will be provided in public institutions designated by the Secretaria de Relaciones Exteriores.
-This language training is subject to a letter of acceptance for graduate studies by a university included in the Mexican Grant Program (Spanish only).
+Candidates who do not meet Spanish language requirements will be eligible for six months of Spanish language training before the start of their graduate courses.
+It is important to note that the language training is not offered to students under the short-term exchanges (also referred to as mobility scholarships).
+This language training will be provided at the Centro de Enseñanza para Extranjeros (CEPE) of the Universidad Nacional Autónoma de México (UNAM) in Mexico City.
+This language training is subject to a letter of acceptance for graduate studies by a post-secondary institution listed on the Ministry of Foreign Affairs Scholarship Program for Foreigners website (Spanish only).

 The award includes:

 The duration varies based on the level and program of study:

 Awards are tenable as of the start of the September 2014 academic year.
 This scholarship may not be extended.

 The terms and conditions are as follows:

 The deadline for the application is 11:59 p.m.
 EDT, October 31, 2013.
 Applications received late or incomplete will not be considered.